jorenvo/ants/readme.txt

 Todo
 ----
 - Check all .clone() calls and derive Copy where it makes sense, also get rid of &
-- Make calc_random_direction faster when ant is in corner

 Pre-commit hook
 ---------------